ah8ad3/patty/README.md

 - using cache for routes with redis
 - add some test for stability of project
 - mustache template engine
+- docker compose for production and debugging mode

 # Todo:
 - planning to add free and secure ssl (maybe in external project or here)